slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"The greatest teacher is called «doing»." (...)
 "To make something good, just do it.
 To make something great, just re-do it, re-do it, re-do it.
 The secret to making fine things is in remaking them."
 -- Kevin Kelly [1952]*

-> *"The difference between theory and practice: in theory, there’s no difference between theory and practice; in practice, there is."
--- Van de Snepscheut [1953]*

 > *"What I learned on my own, I still remember."
 -- Nassim Taleb [1960]*